lucribas/udacity-blockchaindev-nanodegree/project_1_v2/README.md

+# Course 1 Project: Blockchain Fundamentals - Create Your Own Private Blockchain

+A blockchain is a shared database that features added immutability as a safe and accurate alternative to existing data storage methods.
+You’ll learn the basics of how the blockchain data model works by creating your own private blockchain using Node.js and Leveldb.

+In this project, you’ll learn the fundamentals of architecting a collection of data into a blockchain data model.
+You’ll configure how each block stores data, validate blocks, add new blocks to the chain, and create methods to validate the chain integrity.

+You’ll then create a back-end API web service, and migrate your private blockchain to the web service.
+In the process, you’ll learn how to post new blocks to the blockchain via a RESTful web client.

+You’ll then encrypt and decrypt the unique digital collectibles on a private blockchain.

 # Project 1: Private Blockchain Application

 You are starting your journey as a Blockchain Developer, this project allows you to demonstrate that you are familiarized with the fundamentals concepts of a Blockchain platform.
 Concepts like:
 - Block
 - Blockchain
 - Wallet
 - Blockchain Identity
 - Proof of Existance

 Are some of the most important components in the Blockchain Framework that you will need to describe and also why not?
 Implement too.

 In this project you will have a boilerplate code with a REST Api already setup to expose some of the functionalities you will implement in your private blockchain.

 ## What problem will you solve implementing this private Blockchain application?